About

 • Mix ingredients for the marinade and rub the marinade generously all over the piece of lamb.

-• Keep this on a dish/plate and marinate in the fridge overnight.
+• Keep this on a dish / plate and marinate in the fridge overnight.

-• Lower the heat to 275°F / 135°C, and roast the lamb for 2 hours.
-If the lamb is darkening too much, cover it with a piece of foil.
-If you have a meat thermometer, roast until the internal temperature reaches 145°F/ 63°C (this takes two hours in my oven).
+• If you have a meat thermometer, roast until the internal temperature reaches 145°F / 63°C (this takes two hours in my oven).

 • Serve with gravy and chopped green onions.

-• In a small saucepan, combine the honey, cayenne pepper and miso and mix until you get a smooth paste.
+• Remove the saucepan from the heat.
+Add the honey, cayenne pepper, and half the miso, and mix until you get a smooth paste.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”